rob-blackbourn/jetblack-fixengine/README.md

 ### Initiators

-An initiator is a class which inherits from `Initiator`, and implements a few methods, and has access to `send_message`.
+An initiator is a class which inherits from `FIXApplication`, and implements a few methods, and has access to `send_message` from the `fix_engine`.
 Here is an example.

 ```python
 import asyncio